2amigos/yii2-usuario/docs/installation/migration-guide-from-dektrium-tools.md

 BackendFilter disable this controllers: 'profile', 'recovery', 'registration', 'settings';
 FrontendFilter disable this controller: 'admin';

-This functional is dropped.
+This functionality has been dropped.
 Use `deny` rule in your configuration directly.
 For example change `frontend` config like this:

 ```
     'modules' => [